SetoKaiba/bgfx-conan/README.md

 - Build bgfx with Genie with options

 # Usage
+- Use the command below to use it locally
+  - conan create . bgfx/2021.03.22@\<user\>/\<channel\>
+  - Add the require to the conanfile.txt or conanfile.py
-- Windows:
+- Windows
   - Ensure that VS is installed
     - 2019 (tested)
     - 2017 (untested)
-  - Use the command below to use it locally
-    - conan create . bgfx/2021.03.22@\<user\>/\<channel\>
-  - Add the require to the conanfile.txt or conanfile.py
+- Macos
+  - Initial support (untested)